ways/BlueDo/README.md

 * Minimize to tray, instead of having both minimize and minimize to tray.
 * Change to dynamic widget layout instead of fixed.
 * Figure out what freezes app sometimes.
 Only happends when run from codium.
+* Move media files to some other dir?
 * Unit tests

 ## For snap